 Small firms can get good publicity and create valuable goodwill by sponsoring a local team, event or good cause - and it doesn’t have to break the bank, as business writer Naomi Marks reports

 Sponsorship is often considered the domain of big business, but there are plenty of excellent opportunities for small firms.
-These might include sponsoring a local cricket team, art exhibition, business competition, school project or recycling initiative.
+These might include sponsoring a local sports team, art exhibition, business competition, school project or recycling initiative.

 “Sponsorship is a mutually beneficial relationship between two organisations, a rights owner such as a sports club, and a fund provider - the business,” explains Jackie Fast, sponsorship manager and managing director at Slingshot Sponsorship.